carbon-language/carbon-lang/llvm/docs/Extensions.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-In order to support creating multiple sections with the same name and comdat, it is possible to add an unique number at the end of the ``.seciton`` directive.
+In order to support creating multiple sections with the same name and comdat, it is possible to add an unique number at the end of the ``.section`` directive.
 For example, the following code creates two sections named ``.text``.

 .. code-block:: gas